small-cat/cbc-cpp/README.md

 # cbc-cpp
-an implementation for cbc by cpp
+A c-like compiler implemented by cpp.